Compact Moduli Spaces of Del Pezzo Surfaces and K\"ahler-Einstein metrics: Introduction

 For the precise formulation, see Section \ref{Moduli space}.
 Theorem \ref{MT} immediately implies the above mentioned theorem of Tian, and also classifies all degenerations of K\"ahler-Einstein Del Pezzo surfaces which was posed as a problem in \cite{Tian2}.
 When $d=4$ Theorem \ref{MT} was proved by Mabuchi-Mukai \cite{MM}, and we shall provide a slightly different proof based on our uniform strategy.
 For other degrees, there have been partial results by \cite{Chel}, \cite{CW}, \cite{GK}, \cite{Shi}, \cite{Wang} on the existence of K\"ahler-Einstein metrics on some canonical Del Pezzo surfaces, by calculating $\alpha$-invariant.

 A minor point is that the Gromov-Hausdorff topology defined here is slightly different from the standard definition, in that we also remember the complex structure when we talk about convergence.
-See \cite{Spotti} and Section \ref{DG input} for a related discussion on this.
+See \cite{DS}, \cite[Chapter 1 and 4]{Spotti} and Section \ref{DG input} for a related discussion on this.
 The standard Gromov-Hausdorff compactification is homeomorphic to the quotient of $M_d$ by the involution which conjugates the complex structures.

-For the proof of Theorem \ref{MT}, we do not need to assume the existence of K\"ahler-Einstein metrics on all the smooth Del Pezzo surfaces as proved in \cite{Tian1}.
+For the proof of Theorem \ref{MT}, we do not need to assume the existence of K\"ahler-Einstein metrics on all the smooth Del Pezzo surfaces.
 The only assumption which we need, and which has been originally proved by Tian-Yau \cite{TY}, is the following: